-To soundproof a wall, we can add materials to the wall surface or we can go inside the wall and add materials there.
-We can soundproof with different materials placed on the inside wall surfaces.
-Both music and vocals require different approaches to soundproofing the walls in our listening, home theater, or professional recording or monitoring environment.
+To soundproof a wall, you can add materials to the wall surface or you can go inside the wall and add materials in the stud spaces.
+You can soundproof with different materials placed on the inside wall surfaces.
+Both music and vocals require different approaches in your listening, home theater, professional recording or monitoring environment.
 Using materials that compliment the existing wall design and structure will contribute to the overall soundproof performance.

-The ACDA series of Soundproofing Walls Solutions Engineered By Acoustic Fields
+The ACDA series of Low Frequency Absorption Built Into Studio Walls, Engineered By Acoustic Fields

 All Materials Must Be Considered